prairir/dot_files/README.md

 * Fix polybar scripts to use modules instead

+* Add other smart-tabs language support for used langs

 * Figure out variables for configs

 * Standardize and list down actual system requirements